abyssDS/sfmlWiki/Faq.md

     ar xv libsndfile.a | cut -f3 -d ' ' | xargs ar rvs libsfml-audio-s-d.a && rm *.o && echo 'done'
     ar xv libsndfile.a | cut -f3 -d ' ' | xargs ar rvs libsfml-audio-s.a && rm *.o && echo 'done'

-### <a name="cb_linker"/>[CodeBlocks] I'm getting linker errors
+### <a name="cb_linker"/>[CodeBlocks] I'm getting linker errors.

 With MinGW, you must link the libraries in a precise order: if libX depends on libY, libX MUST be linked before libY.
-For example, si you use the Graphics and Audio modules, the correct linking order would be the following: sfml-audio, sfml-graphics, sfml-window, sfml-system.
+For example, if you use the Graphics and Audio modules, the correct linking order would be the following: sfml-audio, sfml-graphics, sfml-window, sfml-system.

 If you use the dynamic versions of the SFML libraries, you must also define the SFML_DYNAMIC symbol in the options for your project.
 For more details, see the installation tutorial for Code::Blocks.